Spider4956/Golden-Inferno/Chapters/Chapter 8.md

 # Chapter 8

-Zenon would spot people in the distance and halt the team.
+Zenon would spot people in the distance and halted the team.

 “Over there.”
 He nodded, “It looks like team 1.
 What do you guys wanna do?”
 He asked, looking at both Bianca and Winston.